RuchiraSwarnapriya/Centic-Bids/README.md

 ## Develpment Guide

 This project is developed using `react-native` as a frontend framework and `firebase` as a backend.
-If you do not have the firebase access please contact Project cordinator.

 ## Quick start